 Tropical Storm Debby heads for Florida coast

 Citing a "significant change in the forecast track," the NHC said Debby is expected to hit the Florida Panhandle near Panama City on Thursday as a tropical storm.
+"This forecast remains uncertain due to weak steering currents," the NHC said.

 The NHC had previously predicted that the storm would track westward toward the Louisiana coast as a weak hurricane, spurring Louisiana Governor Bobby Jindal to declare a state of emergency.